cociweb/custom_whisper/custom_whisper/DOCS.md

 Increasing the beam size will increase accuracy at the cost of performance.

+### Option: `compute_type`

+There is the possibility to quantise the model on loading.
+It is recommended to set it to default to let the system to choose the best for the model or you can force set to an appropriate [value](https://opennmt.net/CTranslate2/quantization.html#quantize-on-model-loading).
+Please take into consideration the architecture and device limitations and also take a look for the their [fallbacks](https://opennmt.net/CTranslate2/quantization.html#implicit-type-conversion-on-load)

 ## Custom model

 There is a possibility to add a custom model from a remote folder (from a repository or from a webpage).
 The remote folder of the model should contain the `model.bin`, `vocabulary.txt`, `config.json` and `hash.json`.
 The `hash.json` file should contain the md5sum type hash of the first 3 files in JSON format.